AaltoSciComp/scicomp-docs/training/scip/summer-kickstart/intro.rst

 ~~~~~~~~~

 - The course is recorded and will be put on YouTube
-- But because of the livestream thing, you *can't* be there.
+- But because of the livestream thing, you *can't* be recorded
+  yourself.
 - All outputs are CC-BY.